Canon 2000D vs Leica SL

 It is notable that the SL has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 2000D lacks such a headphone port.

 The 2000D is a recent model that features in the current product line-up of Canon.
-In contrast, the SL has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the SL has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SL was succeeded by the Leica SL2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what is the bottom line?
 Is the Canon 2000D better than the Leica SL or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.